humanspider/grpc-up-and-running/README.md

 * `from(..)` specifies the source files and directories to be included.
 * `configurations.runtimeClasspath.get()` collects all of the runtime dependencies into a `FileCollection`.
 * `if (it.isDirectory) it else zipTree(it)` leaves directories as-is and unpacks the JARs into individual classes and resources.

+# Streaming

+GRPC supports sever-side streaming, client-side streaming, or the combination of the two.

+## Server-side streaming

+1. Client sends a request to a service endpoint.
+2. Server sends 0 or more requests to the service over the stream.
+3. Server closes its own the sending side of the stream and sends a close request to the client.
+4. Client closes its sending side.

+Any further reads from the client-side will return an EOF error with OK status to the client.

+## Client-side streaming

+1. Client sends a request to a service endpoint.
+2. Client sends 0 or more requests to the service over the stream.
+3. Client sends a close request to the service and closes its own sending side of the stream (optional wait for response).
+4. Service closes its own sending side of the stream (optional response).

+The service may also send a close message from the service side.

+## Bidirectional streaming

+1. Client sends a request to a service endpoint.
+2. Both client and server are allowed to send 0 or more messages to each other at any arbitrary time.
+3. The client or server sends a close request, closes its own sending side of the stream.
+The other side receives this close request and shuts down.

+Bidirectional streaming client-server patterns are dependent on the implementation.

+## Streaming behaviors (code)

+If the client encounters on error on send, the stream will be aborted.

+If the server sends a message on an aborted stream, it will return an error.